Mathematics Department

 Research interests

 My research lies at the intersection of probability, geometry and analysis.
-In particular, I am interested in using probabilistic tools to solve problems in analysis in the setting of curved spaces with degeneracies.
-The operators I study are hypoelliptic and their natural setting are spaces called sub-Riemannian manifolds.
-A probabilistic tool used in my research involves the coupling of diffusion processes.
-Coupling is a way of constructing Markov processes with prescribed laws on the same space.
+In particular, I am interested in using probabilistic tools to solve problems in analysis in a geometric setting.
+One example of a probabilistic tool used in my research involves the coupling of stochastic processes.
 I have also been interested in applying probabilistic techniques in proving inequalities for the expected lifetime of diffusion processes and the first Dirichlet eigenvalue of a domain.
 One can think of the first Dirichlet eigenvalue as the fundamental frequency of a drum.
 These inequalities often show the beautiful connection between probability, analysis and physics.

 Additional media